JabRef/user-documentation/en/collect/jabref-browser-extension.md

       When using the Stable release/channel, {Channel\_Name} is not required.

 3. Check that the Python script works.
 In Terminal run `/Applications/JabRef.app/Contents/Resources/jabrefHost.py`.
 If there are no errors the script is working properly.
 Stop the script by pressing `Ctrl + D`.

+#### Local JabRef installs

+org.jabref.jabref.json directs the browser extension to a python script in the JabRef app, which is set to the most common install path by default (`/Applications/JabRef.app/Contents/Resources/jabrefHost.py`).
+If you have installed JabRef somewhere else, most likely to your local applications folder (`~/Applications/JabRef`), then you will need to update this path to the correct location.
+For example, in local installs this would be `/Users/USER/Applications/JabRef.app/Contents/Resources/jabrefHost.py`, where `USER` is your username.